 Of course, another way to look at these forecasts is to place them into context against the industry itself.
 We would highlight that Chicken Soup for the Soul Entertainment's revenue growth is expected to slow, with forecast 0.6% increase next year well below the historical 69%p.a. growth over the last three years.
 Compare this against other companies (with analyst forecasts) in the industry, which are in aggregate expected to see revenue growth of 13% next year.
 So it's pretty clear that, while revenue growth is expected to slow down, the wider industry is also expected to grow faster than Chicken Soup for the Soul Entertainment.

 The Bottom Line

-Still, the long-term prospects of the business are much more relevant than next year's earnings.
-We have forecasts for Chicken Soup for the Soul Entertainment going out to 2023, and you can see them free on our platform here.
+With that in mind, we wouldn't be too quick to come to a conclusion on Chicken Soup for the Soul Entertainment.
+Long-term earnings power is much more important than next year's profits.
+We have forecasts for Chicken Soup for the Soul Entertainment going out to 2024, and you can see them free on our platform here.

 However, before you get too enthused, we've discovered 4 warning signs for Chicken Soup for the Soul Entertainment (1 is a bit unpleasant!) that you should be aware of.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.